OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

 e) Create link to files to be shared
 ```
    Create a link in the Tiny File Manager Folder to the files to be accessed by TinyFileManager.
    If the files are located at '/mnt/usb_share'
-   Typically:
+   If the '/mnt/usb_share' does not exists use the following:
+   sudo mkdir /mnt/usb_share

+   Typically to link the shared location into tinyfilemanger use the following:
    cd /var/www/html/tinyfilemanager
    sudo ln -s /mnt/usb_share usb
 ```
+The commands above link together the sub folder /var/www/html/tinyfilemanager/usb to the shared drive space at /mnt/usb_share.

-To install the pyembroidery viewer use the following commands for Python version 3 and a raspberry pi:
+To install the pyembroidery viewer use the following commands for Python version 3 and a Raspberry Pi:
 ```
 a) sudo cd /home/pi/
 b) sudo pip3 install pyembroidery